MartiniDry/Mazette/README.md

 The software proposes several functionalities:
  * Running algorithms via a command bar; those algorithms can be run **directly** or **step by step**.
  * Customising maze processing (size, duration between two steps, etc.)

-Other features need to be implemented in the future:
- * Saving mazes as an image in many formats (PNG, JPEG, TIFF, PDF)
- * Color pickers for each maze part
- * Color map for pathfinding algorithms, which clarifies the target from start point to the finish.

 ## Implemented generation algorithms